 Twenty-six able-bodied subjects were recruited for the study, and divided randomly into FES and control groups.
 These subjects were drawn from the community and self-reported not to be suffering from any mood disorders (i.e., the exclusion criteria that were presented and emphasized to the subjects included "Individuals currently suffering from a diagnosed mood disorder or brain disorder").
-One subject in each group had to be excluded, in one case because the deception was not effective (i.e., the subject guessed the true purpose of the experiment), and in the other case because the subject was not able to reliably and voluntary active the orbicularis oculi to form a Duchenne smile.
+One subject in each group had to be excluded, in one case because the deception was not effective (i.e., the subject guessed the true purpose of the experiment) and in the other case because the subject was not able to reliably and voluntary active the orbicularis oculi to form a Duchenne smile.
 Thus, 12 subjects per group remained for analysis.
-The total sample contained 12 males and 12 females, with a mean age of 31.2 +/-9.1 years; the intervention group contained 7 males and 5 females with a mean age of 26.7 +/- 5.6, and the control group contained 5 males and 7 females with a mean age of 35.3 +/- 9.7.
+The total sample contained 12 men and 12 women, with a mean age of 31.2 \pm 9.1 years; the intervention group contained 7 men and 5 women with a mean age of 26.7 \pm 5.6, and the control group contained 5 men and 7 women with a mean age of 35.3 ± 9.7.